 S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 8.
-Innovation retrieval of R&D data critical since any lead data can lead to subs of future opportuniti • Tenure of scientific p knowledge transfer i especially when worl on complex dosage f technologies. knowledge transfer is critical especially when working on complex dosage forms / lata is absolutelyinformation with clearly definedleakage of suchaccess control.substantial lossManagement of issuancenities.of lab notebook and theiric pool /physical archival is manageder is criticaland supervised by a dedicatedvorkingdocumentation cell.
-9. Responsible Marketing, Selling Practices and Product Labelling Risk Regulatory authorities have a Zero tolerance policy against unethical marketing / promotion activities and there are stringent regulations to be abided by in this regard.
+R&D and Innovation Risk Access control, archival and retrieval of R&D data is absolutely critical since any leakage of such data can lead to substantial loss of future opportunities.
+Tenure of scientific pool / knowledge transfer is critical especially when working on complex dosage forms / technologies.
+Digital storage of project specific information with clearly defined access control.
+Management of issuance of lab notebook and their physical archival is managed and supervised by a dedicated documentation cell.
+Implementation of Good Laboratory Practices (GLP) documentation wherever required.
+Continued association of the leadership team Majority of the senior leadership team at technology centers are associated with Zydus for more than a decade Negative 9.
+Responsible Marketing, Selling Practices and Product Labelling Risk Regulatory authorities have a Zero tolerance policy against unethical marketing / promotion activities and there are stringent regulations to be abided by in this regard.
 Any non-compliance of such regulations can pose penal actions by such authorities and also loss of goodwill for the organization.
 Adopting policy for ethical marketing, advertising and sales practices.
-The policy covers/ contains the following: Providing accurate and balanced information about the company's products and services to its customers Provision to ensure ethical interactions with customers and healthcare professionals Negative 10.
+The policy covers/ contains the following: • Providing accurate and balanced information about the company's products and services to its customers • Provision to ensure ethical interactions with customers and healthcare professionals Negative 10.
 Sustainable Supply Chain Risk Supply chain partners, spread across various geographies of the globe, are responsible to ensure on-time delivery of desired quality of input materials, products, services and capital goods that are critical to the operations and are important for business continuity.
 Any threat to sustainability of operations of supply chain partners could potentially disrupt the company's operations.
 Thorough evaluation process before onboarding any critical vendor, Mandatory acceptance of Supplier code of conduct by the vendor.
 Annual desk assessment of vendor based on ESG parameters Creating multiple supplier base for critical products and services to maintain business continuity Implementing a robust system to check all statutory compliances by the vendor Ongoing efforts to create awareness among vendors regarding ESG parameters Negative